Aalto5G/pptk/README.md

 # PPTK

 PPTK is a packet processing toolkit.
-Note it's for processing.
-It is not for reception or transmission, although it is intended to be used with netmap.
+Originally it was only for processing.
+It was not for reception or transmission, although it was intended to be used with netmap.
 There is however no tight connection to netmap in PPTK, so PPTK can be used along with regular raw sockets as well.

+However, now there's LDP (L Data Plane) included in PPTK as well.
+Read this document fully for more information.

 PPTK aims to do things correctly.
 So, for example, fragment reassembly supports an arbitrary number of fragments per packet and handles overlapping fragments